-Last night I served this to my family, and believe it or not (actually, believe it!), the boneless, skinless chicken with the crunchy, super delicious quinoa crust, was a huge hit!
+When I serve this to family and friends, the boneless, skinless chicken with the crunchy, super delicious quinoa crust, is always a huge hit!

-Enjoy every last, delicious bite of this quinoa crusted fried chicken.
+I hope you enjoy every last, delicious bite of this quinoa crusted fried chicken!

-This Gluten-Free Quinoa Crusted Fried Chicken recipe is so delicious you would never guess it's a light and healthy version of fried chicken.
+Quinoa Fried Chicken Recipe is gluten-free and so delicious that you would never guess it's a light and healthy version of fried chicken.

 - 4 (approximately 8-ounce) chicken breasts, boneless, skinless